BestTimesToVisit.com Logo

 Kremlin's Enchanting Evenings

-As the sun dips below the Volga, stroll through the Nizhny Novgorod Kremlin, its ancient walls glowing in the twilight.
-Listen to the echoes of history as you explore its cathedrals and towers, enjoying a far quieter experience than during the day.
-For a truly magical touch, attend a performance at the Kremlin's concert hall if available.
+As the sun dips below the Volga, explore the Nizhny Novgorod Kremlin, its ancient walls glowing in the twilight.
+Wander through its courtyards, imagining centuries of history unfolding.
+For an unforgettable experience, catch a performance at the Kremlin's concert hall or enjoy a romantic dinner overlooking the river.

 Volga River Cruise with a Local